juancarlospaco/awesome-streaming-tools/README.md

 so you can use your Logo as cursor or an extra big cursor on your stream.
 You can remove the cursor by closing the program.

 [![](https://raw.githubusercontent.com/andykitchen/swcursor/master/screenshot.png)](https://github.com/andykitchen/swcursor#swcursor)

+## ShowMeTheWay

+[ShowMeTheWay](https://osmlab.github.io/show-me-the-way) is an open source web service that shows real time updates on [OpenStreetMap](https://www.openstreetmap.org), If you dont have Designs for *"Will be back soon"* kind of screens, just leaving this web on screen will do, at least for a while.

+## LiveOpenStreetMap

+[LiveOpenStreetMap](http://live.openstreetmap.fr) is an open source web service that shows real time updates on [OpenStreetMap](https://www.openstreetmap.org), If you dont have Designs for *"Will be back soon"* kind of screens, just leaving this web on screen will do, at least for a while.

 # Requisites